AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.v1.39.Spec.md

 where _nodecategory_ is the general "category" of the node (e.g. "image", "add" or "mix"), `name` (string, required) defines the name of this instance of the node, which must be unique within the scope it appears in, and `type` (string, required) specifies the MaterialX type (typically float, color<em>N</em>, or vector<em>N</em>) of the output of that node.
 If the application uses a different name for this instance of the node in the user interface, a `uiname` attribute may be added to the &lt;_nodecategory_> element to indicate the name of the node as it appears to the user.

 Node elements may optionally specify a `version` string attribute in "_major_[._minor_]" format, requesting that a specific version of that node's definition be used instead of the default version.
 Normally, the types of a node's inputs and outputs are sufficient to disambiguate which signature of the applicable version of a node is intended, but if necessary, a node instantiation may also declare a specific nodedef name to precisely define exactly which node signature is desired.
-Please refer to the [Custom Node Declaration: NodeDef Elements](#custom-node-declaration-nodedef-elements) section below for further details.
+Please refer to the [Custom Node Declaration NodeDef Elements](#custom-node-declaration-nodedef-elements) section below for further details.

 MaterialX defines a number of Standard Nodes which all implementations should support as described to the degree their architecture and capabilities allow.
 One can define new nodes by declaring their parameter interfaces and providing portable or target-specific implementations.
 Please see the [Custom Nodes](#custom-nodes) section for notes and implementation details.